Dissociation of bulk and entanglement phase transitions in the Haldane phase

-has proven especially valuable in revealing topological order and edge physics~\cite{Li-Haldane, Vidal2015}.
-Here, $\rho_A=\mathrm{Tr}_B|\psi_0\rangle\langle\psi_0|$ is the reduced density matrix of subsystem $A$, obtained by tracing out subsystem $B$ from the ground state $|\psi_0\rangle$.
-The inverse temperature $\beta=1$ is set to unity, and $Z=\mathrm{Tr}(e^{-\beta H_E})$ is a normalization constant ensuring $\mathrm{Tr}(\rho_A)=1$~\footnote{With $\xi_i=-\ln\omega_i-\ln Z$, only differences $\xi_i-\xi_0$ are meaningful, as the additive constant $\ln Z$ is unknown and extensive.
-Literature ``$\xi_0$'' usually means $-\ln\omega_0$, where $\omega_0$ is the largest eigenvale of $\rho_A$.
+has proven especially valuable in revealing topological order and edge physics~\cite{Li-Haldane,Vidal2015}.
+Here, $\rho_A=\mathrm{Tr}_B|\psi_0\rangle\langle\psi_0|$ is the reduced density matrix of subsystem $A$, obtained by tracing out subsystem $B$ from the ground state $|\psi_0\rangle$~\footnote{The inverse temperature $\beta=1$ is set to unity, and $Z=\mathrm{Tr}(e^{-\beta H_E})$ is a normalization constant ensuring $\mathrm{Tr}(\rho_A)=1$.
+With $\xi_i=-\ln\omega_i-\ln Z$, only differences $\xi_i-\xi_0$ are meaningful, as the additive constant $\ln Z$ is unknown and extensive.
+Literature ``$\xi_0$'' usually means $-\ln\omega_0$, where $\omega_0$ is the largest eigenvalue of $\rho_A$.
 Assuming $(\ln Z)/L=\mbox{const.}+O(1/L)$, finite-size scaling of ``$\xi_0/L$'' as an energy density can include $O(1/L)$ and higher-order corrections.}.
 According to the Li--Haldane conjecture~\cite{Li-Haldane}, the low-lying ES reflects the conformal field theory (CFT)-like excitation spectrum of edges in topological phases, establishing what is now referred to as the edge-ES correspondence~\cite{Vidal2015}.

-Quasi-1D systems, such as spin-1/2 two-leg ladders, provide a natural setting to extend the Li--Haldane conjecture to extensive bipartitions, where the entanglement cut divides the system along its length rather than across its edge.
+The two-leg ladders provide a natural setting to extend the Li--Haldane conjecture to extensive bipartitions~\cite{Poilblanc2010,PEPS, Hsieh2014,Santos2016}, where the entanglement cut divides the system along its length rather than across its edge~\cite{Poilblanc2010,PEPS}.
+The two-leg ladder therefore provides a natural setting to test the extent to which the Li--Haldane conjecture continues to hold under extensive bipartitioning, and to investigate how the entanglement spectrum evolves across the XXZ phase diagram.
 A seminal study by Poilblanc~\cite{Poilblanc2010} investigated the ES of the spin-1/2 Heisenberg ladder in the Haldane phase (up to $L=14$) and reported a smooth $\sin|k|$-like dispersion under momentum-resolved spectroscopy.
-The observed $\sin|k|$-like dispersion was seen as a signature of gapless edge modes, similar to the des Cloizeaux-Pearson (dCP) mode of a critical spin-1/2 chain~\cite{desCloizeaux}, and has influenced the standard interpretation of the ES in topological ladder systems.
+The observed $\sin|k|$-like dispersion was seen as a signature of gapless edge modes, similar to the des Cloizeaux--Pearson (dCP) mode of a critical spin-1/2 chain~\cite{desCloizeaux,book:Mikeska2004}, and has influenced the standard interpretation of the ES in topological ladder systems.
 On the other hand, a dCP-like entanglement dispersion also appears in the trivial rung-singlet phase~\cite{Poilblanc2010}, and was originally interpreted on equal footing with the Haldane phase, suggesting a unified edge interpretation across both phases.